xiangruhuang/PCSeqLearning/README.md

 Conference on Robotic Learning (CoRL) 2022.
 ```

 The code is adapted from [OpenPCDet](https://github.com/open-mmlab/OpenPCDet).
 The code will be updated by September 5th to include full functionality.
-Currently, it can extract object cluster sequences from LiDAR point cloud sequences for Waymo Open Dataset.
+Currently, it can extract object cluster sequences from LiDAR point cloud sequences for Waymo Open Dataset, which is the major algorithmic part in the paper.

 # System Requirements